mahaveer-mkj/DecodeLabs-Internship/Project-1-Chatbot/README.md

 - **Controlled** — no risk of generating inappropriate or incorrect information.

 ### Why `.strip().lower()`?
 Users may type `"   Hello   "` or `"HELLO"`.
 Without normalisation, the string would fail a dictionary lookup for `"hello"`.
-This tiny preprocessing step dramatically improves the bot’s perceived intelligence.
+This tiny preprocessing step dramatically improves the bot's perceived intelligence.

 ### Why a hash map (dictionary)?
 Python dictionaries provide constant‑time average lookup.
 A list of `if-elif` chains would grow slower as the knowledge base expands; the dictionary scales efficiently.

 ### Why a fallback response?
 Real users ask anything.
 An AI that goes silent when confused breaks the conversational illusion.
-A consistent fallback like *"I’m still learning.
-Please ask me something else!"* keeps the interaction alive while clearly signalling the system’s limits.
+A consistent fallback like *"I'm still learning.
+Please ask me something else!"* keeps the interaction alive while clearly signalling the system's limits.

 ---